 Be prepared for a late cold snap and a classical ‘feed pinch’ when pastures may stop growing.
 The best action is to bring the closed-up saved paddocks back into the grazing round again (if you have any), as it’s very bad practice to cut feeding levels to stock at this time of year.

-All lambs should have been tail docked and castrated, unless you want to sell some early born lambs for the Christmas market, when entire males usually make more money as they grow faster.
-The problem is often late born lambs as on most small blocks, lambs can arrive from mid winter to Christmas because rams run with the ewes all year round.
+All lambs should have been tail docked and males castrated following the Sheep Welfare Code.
+If you want to sell some early-born lambs for the Christmas market, leave them as entire males which usually make more money as they grow faster.
+The problem is often late-born lambs as on most small blocks, lambs can arrive from mid-winter up to Christmas because rams run with the ewes all year round.
 The result is lambs of all sizes on ewes; all competing for the same grass as there are not enough paddocks for good feed control.

 It’s a good time now to start identifying ewes that will not have earned their keep for the season.
-Mark them for culling and get rid of them early.
-Also cull all ewes with chronic footrot as they are just a source of infection for other sheep.
+Mark them for culling and get rid of them early as we know it’s going to get dry.
+Also cull all ewes with chronic foot rot, as they are just a source of infection for other sheep.

 Some young lambs may get foot scald in wet and lush grass, but it often cures itself when conditions dry up.
 Treat any bad cases where animals are suffering.
 Young lambs may also get arthritis showing stiff legs and clearly are not happy.
 Check with your vet for the best current way to deal with these problems.

-Promotion of worm drenches is relentless accompanied by special giveaways.
-Ewes should not need a drench as they have developed an immunity to worms, and if lambs are scouring, before buying any product, send some faecal samples to your vet for a Faecal Egg Count (FEC) to see if parasites are the problem.
-Due to the increasing risk of drench resistance in worms, you need veterinary advice as to which is the correct product to use to fix the problem.
-Check advice on best practice in the ‘Wormwise’ programme on the Internet.
+The promotion of worm drenches is relentlessly accompanied by special giveaways.
+Ewes should not need a drench as they should have developed an immunity to worms, and if lambs are scouring, before buying any product, send some faecal samples to your vet for a Faecal Egg Count (FEC) to see if parasites are the problem.
+Due to the increased risk of drench resistance in worms, you need veterinary advice as to which is the correct product to use to avoid the problem.
+Check advice on best practices in the ‘Wormwise’ programme on the Internet.
+It’s not often mentioned in the farming press anymore.

-The length of the wool dictates shearing these days, as the market requires wool no longer than 100mm because of the demands of modern processing machinery.
+Wool is an economic disaster at present as more committees are set up to find answers.
+The length of the wool dictates shearing these days, as processors require wool no longer than 100mm because of the demands of modern processing machinery.
 So plan to shear twice a year to achieve this, as if you try to sell long crossbred full fleece wool, you’ll get very little for it.

-There is a major concern this year over contamination of wool with thistle heads, and lack of good fleece preparation.
+There is a major concern over contamination of wool with thistle heads, and lack of good fleece preparation.
 Talk to your shearer about this but it’s a good option to let the shearer take all the wool away.
+Get rid of thistles before they seed and contaminate the wool.

 Avoid dipping or spraying any sheep for at least 6 weeks before shearing, as overseas wool buyers don’t want our chemicals ending up in their environment.
-After shearing, if you need to treat sheep for external parasites and blowfly, leave it till they have grown about 25mm of wool so the chemical sticks.
+There’s even a demand now for ‘organic’ wool!
+After shearing, if you need to treat sheep for external parasites and blowflies, leave it till they have grown about 25mm of wool so the chemical sticks.
 Talk to your vet about the appropriate products to use, again because external parasites are also getting more resistant to chemicals.

-The first ‘dairy weaner’ sales start this month in the North Island, and this year with the beef exports looking good, weaner prices could be high.
-Some prices for early sale calves are often ridiculous, so make sure you buy on weight, and don’t pay above the meat schedule price per kg.
+‘Dairy weaner’ sales have started in the North Island, and this year with the beef exports looking good, weaner prices could be high.
+Some prices for early sale calves are often ridiculous, so make sure you buy on weight and don’t pay above the meat schedule price per kg.
 Don’t trust weigh tapes for an accurate weight.

-It’s always disappointing to see how many poor calves are offered at sales, with so much good information available these days on calf feeding and rearing.
-So be wary of groups of cheap calves, or any offered for sale where a poor one has been slipped in to the mob.
+It’s always disappointing to see how many poor calves are offered at both feeder and weaner sales, with so much good information available these days on calf feeding and rearing.
+So be wary of groups of cheap calves, or any, offered for sale where a poor one has been slipped into the mob.
 This happens!
 They’ll soak up all the profit on the others, as they’ll need extra vet treatment to keep them going and they’ll never catch up with well-grown mates.
 Be wary of buying calves on Facebook!

-Don’t drench calves for worms, and certainly don’t use a pouron treatment unless the need is confirmed by a Faecal Egg Count (FEC) by your veterinarian.
-Young calves should not need an anthelmintic as their immunity should still be high from their colostrum and they should not have ingested many worm larvae at this stage of their lives.
+Don’t drench calves for worms, and certainly don’t use a pour-on treatment unless a Faecal Egg Count (FEC) by your veterinarian confirms the need.
+Young calves should not need anthelmintics as their immunity should still be high from their colostrum and they should not have ingested many worm larvae at this stage of their lives.

 Cows suckling calves should still be milking well, so make sure they are fully fed and have plenty of clean water.
 Their calves will be grazing too and need good pasture.
-If these ‘suckler cows’ get thin, they won’t come on heat, and probably won’t hold to early services, and will certainly be the case if cows are suckling more than one calf.
-Generally beef breed suckler cows keep their condition well – and it’s breeds with dairy genes that ‘milk off their backs’ which are the ones that need extra feed.
+If these ‘suckler cows’ get thin, they won’t come on heat, and probably won’t hold to early services, and this will certainly be the case if cows are suckling more than one calf.
+Generally, beef breed suckler cows keep their condition well – and it’s bred with dairy genes that ‘milk off their backs’, which are the ones that need extra feed.

 Start planning to procure any bulls needed for mating beef cows in November (North Island).
 Bulls are dangerous animals so the main questions are – do you really need a bull and for how long?
-If you have an old bull on the property from last season, get him vet checked as there’s always a surprisingly high number of bulls that have infertility and libido problems, so vet checking is essential.
-There are plenty of bulls available for lease, which is a good option but this year remember to check their M bovis status.
+If you have an old bull on the property from last season, get him vet-checked as there’s always a surprisingly high number of bulls that have infertility and libido problems, so vet checking is essential.
+There are plenty of bulls available for lease, which is a good option but this year remember to check their health status.

-If you have bulls on the property that you don’t trust – get rid of them to the works pronot, as if you don’t like them – they probably don’t like you!
+If you have bulls on the property that you don’t need or trust, then get rid of them to the works pronto, as if you don’t like them – they probably don’t like you!

 When using Artificial Insemination (AI) or Artificial Breeding (AB), which is the same thing, there are a few issues to consider.
-Veterinarians can offer a programme to bring cows on heat using drugs, but this involves a number of visits, ending up being expensive.
+Veterinarians can offer a programme to bring cows on heat using drugs, but this involves a number of visits and ends up being expensive.

 - Keep the farm diary and records up to date.

-- Make sure all cattle on the farm are NAIT complient.
+- Make sure all cattle on the farm are NAIT compliant.

 - Pay the bills regularly.

 - Boost your security as rural crime is on the increase.
-Stock are growing and can be easily stolen if near the roadside.
-If you have to go away for a few days, put your most valuable animals out of sight of the road.
+Stock is growing and can be easily stolen when near the roadside.
+If you have to go away for a few days, put your most valuable animals out of sight of the road, and inform your neighbours.
+Far too many folks on small blocks don’t know their neighbours!

-- Bikes, fuel and food are high priority items among rural thieves.
-Keep your road gate shut all the time, and reverse the top hinge so it can’t be lifted off when locked.
+- Bikes, fuel and food are high-priority items for rural thieves.
+Keep your road gate shut all the time, and reverse the top hinge so it can’t be lifted off.

-- Confirm bookings with silage and hay contractors.
+- Confirm bookings with silage and hay contractors in plenty of time, and make sure you pay them on time!

-- Before pastures are shut up for conservation, check there’s no rubbish such as metal fence standards left around which could damage machinery.
+- Before pastures are shut up for conservation, check there’s no rubbish such as metal fence standards and wire left around which could damage machinery.

-- Don’t be conned to buy anything based on fancy advertising.
+- Don’t be conned into buying anything based on fancy advertising such as fertiliser, animal remedies, etc.

-- Don’t graze any stock on the road verge, and check your personal liability insurance.
+- Never graze stock on the road verge anymore, and check your personal liability insurance.